-Now that it is no longer part of the EU, the U.K. is engaged in a fundamental review of how financial regulation policy and rules should be made, reviewed and established in law.
-Traditionally, the U.K. included much of this body of law in regulatory rulebooks.
-However, those provisions were largely superseded by European Directives and Regulations, and those Directives and Regulations have become the purview of Parliament, amendable only by statutory instrument under the European Union (Withdrawal) Act 2018.
-It has widely been commented that the U.K. Parliament is probably an insufficiently expert or nimble body to keep these provisions fresh and under review in the long term.
+On leaving the EU, the U.K. engaged in a fundamental review of EU-inherited financial regulation (Future Regulatory Framework Review).
+There has been an in-depth examination of and consultation on how regulatory rules should now be made, reviewed and established in law.
+Traditionally, the U.K. included much of this body of law in regulator rulebooks and the rules of self-regulatory organisations.
+However, whilst the U.K. was within the EU, those provisions were largely superseded by EU Directives and Regulations, which are legislative in nature and capable of being amended only by statutory instrument under the European Union (Withdrawal) Act 2018.
+It has been observed that this approach is unwieldy and that the U.K. legislature is insufficiently nimble to maintain these provisions and ensure they are kept up to date.

-At the heart of the FRF Review is the financial regulatory architecture.
-The return of the U.K.'s sovereignty means that the U.K. must establish a new way of formulating financial regulatory policy and implementing regulatory rules.
-Key features being considered include a clear division of responsibilities between Parliament and the financial regulators, enhanced transparency and accountability requirements for the FCA and PRA, and the inclusion of policy framework legislation for key regulated areas of activity that would set out the intended purpose of, and approach to, regulation.
+At the heart of the government’s Future Regulatory Framework Review was reform of the U.K.’s financial regulatory architecture.
+The U.K. must establish a new way of formulating financial regulatory policy and implementing regulatory rules.
+Key issues include a clear division of responsibilities between Parliament and the financial regulators, enhanced transparency and accountability requirements for the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA), and the inclusion of policy framework legislation for key regulated areas of activity that would set out the intended purpose of, and approach to, regulation.

-Related developments: The most significant and recent development is the publication of the Kalifa Review (see above).
-It should also be noted that since 6 January 2021, the FCA has banned the marketing, distributing or selling of crypto derivatives in, or from, the U.K. to retail clients.
-The FCA began supervising crypto-asset business for AML purposes at the start of 2020.
+Since 6 January 2021, the FCA has banned the marketing, distributing or sale of crypto derivatives in, or from, the U.K. to retail clients.
+The FCA also began supervising crypto-asset business for anti-money laundering purposes at the start of 2020.

-A major overhaul of the U.K.’s listing regime has been recommended by Lord Hill in the U.K. Listings Review.
-A number of very significant reforms are proposed, several with a view to attracting more companies, particularly innovative technology and life sciences companies, to raise capital in London.
-The Review makes 14 specific recommendations to address the challenges to London’s position as a global capital markets hub coming from the increasingly competitive global capital market centres in Europe and Asia as well as the United States.
+A major overhaul of the U.K.’s listing regime was recommended by Lord Hill in the U.K. Listings Review.
+A number of very significant reforms were proposed, several with a view to attracting more companies, particularly innovative technology and life sciences companies, to raise capital in London.
+The Review made 14 specific recommendations to address the challenges to London’s position as a global capital markets hub coming from the increasingly competitive global capital market centres in Europe and Asia as well as the United States.

 The U.K. has long since operated an open financial market for wholesale business and equal rules for all customers, wherever they are located, making it particularly attractive for international business.
 The government is clear that it intends to continue to promote these concepts, and perhaps even improve on the current situation.
 There are a range of tools that HM Treasury could deploy to this end, such as incorporating into free trade agreements deference mechanisms (cf. the Japan-U.K. agreement) or mutual recognition provisions (cf. the Swiss-U.K. agreement) and the new equivalence regime.
 Traditionally, access to the U.K. markets has largely been based upon the Overseas Persons Exclusion (OPE).
 The OPE generally allows for cross-border wholesale business to and from the U.K., without parties outside the U.K. requiring a local licence.
 This provision has been instrumental to the success of the City of London; the OPE stands in stark contrast to the ‘regulatory perimeter’ of less successful closed financial markets, such as those in most of the EU, many of whom will only allow financial business to take place on a cross-border basis with even their largest institutions if the foreign counterparty is locally licensed (subject to very limited exceptions).
 In our view, it is critical that the OPE be retained and that this not be qualified by other processes, such as free trade agreements or equivalence structures.

 Another strand to this is the approach of the U.K. regulators to supervising and regulating international firms.
 The U.K. is one of a few jurisdictions where the excellence and strength of the regulators allows for branches to be set up, instead of requiring subsidiaries.
-The FCA has confirmed its approach, and the PRA is firming up its final approach.
+The FCA and PRA have each confirmed their final approaches to the supervision of international branches.

-HM Treasury’s call for evidence on the use by firms of some of the access routes, focussed on the OPE, the equivalence regime for MiFIR investment firms and the recognition regime for overseas investment exchanges.
+HM Treasury’s call for evidence on the use by firms of some of the access routes focused on the OPE, the equivalence regime for MiFIR investment firms and the recognition regime for overseas investment exchanges.
+A response to the call for evidence was published in July 2021.
+Further consultations on these issues are expected.

-The U.K. funds regulation regime is another significant area, since the U.K. is a centre of asset management expertise and services.
-The U.K. government is seeking input into how the existing rules could be improved to encourage the establishment, administration and management of funds in the U.K., as well as fund managers, noting that, while much asset management is U.K.-based, many of the funds that are so managed are located in offshore jurisdictions, or in the EU (e.g., Ireland, Luxembourg).
-The policy issues being considered are wide-ranging and include consideration of tax and regulatory issues.
-Enhancements to existing fund structures and potential new fund structures are some of the options up for review.
-Consideration is also being given to whether the processes for fund authorization could be changed to speed up launching of funds, including how the U.K. fares compared to other jurisdictions.
+The U.K. funds regulation regime is another significant policy area, as the U.K. is a centre of asset management expertise and services.
+The U.K. government sought input into how the existing rules could be improved to encourage the establishment, administration and management of funds in the U.K., as well as fund managers, noting that while much asset management is U.K.-based, many of the funds that are so managed are located in offshore jurisdictions, or in the EU (e.g., Ireland, Luxembourg).
+The wide-ranging policy considerations include certain tax and regulatory reforms.
+Some changes are being taken forwards, such as the introduction of a new unauthorised contractual scheme fund structure (closed-ended and non-listed) aimed at professional investors, allowing distribution of capital by authorised funds and clarity on the process for fund authorisation.

-Notably, the Financial Services Act 2021 establishes an Overseas Funds Regime which will allow overseas collective investment schemes to be marketed to U.K. investors where HM Treasury has granted ‘equivalence’ to the type of fund and to its home state.
-The OFR will introduce two equivalence regimes, one for retail investment funds and one for money market funds.
-An overseas fund that does not yet benefit from an equivalence assessment will need to obtain individual FCA recognition before it is marketed to U.K. retail investors.
-Some of the recognition requirements have been amended in the Act to make the process more efficient.
+Notably, the Overseas Funds Regime (OFR) allows overseas collective investment schemes to be marketed to U.K. investors, including to retail investors, where HM Treasury has granted ‘equivalence’ to the type of fund and to its home state.
+The OFR introduced two equivalence regimes, one for retail investment funds and one for money market funds, although no equivalence decisions have been made.

 November 2020 saw the publication of Dame Elizabeth Gloster’s report on the FCA’s regulation of failed investment firm London Capital and Finance (LC&F), in particular the FCA’s failure adequately to supervise the issuance of ‘non-transferable bonds’.
 The report included a series of recommendations for improvements to FCA regulation and processes and for the regulatory perimeter to be clarified so as expressly to include securities like those issued by LC&F. As of 1 January 2021, the FCA permanently banned the marketing of speculative illiquid securities (like those issued to LC&F investors) to retail investors.
-In a recent judicial review case (Donegan & Ors, R (On the Application Of) v Financial Services Compensation Scheme Ltd EWHC 760 (Admin)) brought by certain investors, the court found that the non-transfer clauses in bonds issued by LC&F were unfair and unenforceable against consumers.
+In the judicial review case of Donegan & Ors, R (On the Application Of) v Financial Services Compensation Scheme Ltd EWHC 760 (Admin) brought by certain investors, the court found that the non-transfer clauses in bonds issued by LC&F were unfair and unenforceable against consumers.
+The removal of the lacuna in regulation for non-transferable bonds (to the extent the same can even be issued today, following that case and tightening of FCA rules) was not included in the Financial Services and Markets Bill, and will presumably be introduced with the other changes to the prospectus regime when HM Treasury restates some of the EU-derived legislation.

-Other recommendations for improving the FCA’s regulation and regulatory processes include ensuring that staff involved in the authorization and supervision of a firm considers its business holistically and are aware of, and take into account, in the day-to-day supervision of a firm, the current or emerging risks identified by the regulator, enhancing the Contact Centre policies so that consumers are not reassured about the unregulated activities of a regulated firm, written policies on action to be taken for repeated breaches of the financial promotion rules and that the training and culture of the FCA reflect its role in tackling fraud.
+Other recommendations in the Gloster Review for improving the FCA’s regulation and regulatory processes include ensuring that staff involved in the authorisation and supervision of a firm considers its business holistically and are aware of, and take into account, in the day-to-day supervision of a firm, the current or emerging risks identified by the regulator, enhancing the contact centre policies so that consumers are not reassured about the unregulated activities of a regulated firm, written policies on action to be taken for repeated breaches of the financial promotion rules and that the training and culture of the FCA reflect its role in tackling fraud.
+The FCA is introducing stronger financial promotion rules for high-risk investments as a direct result of the LC&F scandal.